-If you have access to support tickets with your subscription, filing a ticket with Acquia Support is as easy as signing in to your Acquia account, and then visiting the following URL:
+If you have access to support tickets with your subscription, filing a ticket with Acquia Support (or, depending on your subscription, your Technical Account Manager) is as easy as signing in to your Acquia account, and then visiting the following URL:

 Before creating a ticket

 Before creating a ticket, find out whether your problem is a known issue by checking the following resources:

 - Visit the Acquia Status page to ensure that Acquia systems are operational.
 You can click Subscribe to Updates on the Status page to receive updates whenever Acquia creates or updates an incident.